Nubian architecture: Kush, Napata and the 25th dynasty.

+As time went on, Piye and other Kushite rulers made small additions to the temple such as storage areas and possibly living quarters or residential areas for the priests.
+Other additions to the temple by Kushite rulers included renovations of chapels, altars and the main sanctuary.
+They also wanted to emphasize the connection between Jebel Barkal and Amun, so they added various different statues, symbols, hieroglyphs, and paintings depicting a range of scenes linking the Kushite Kingdom to Amun.
+Notable examples include the statues of Kush ruler Taharqa being found near the temple and Kushite rulers' names being incorporated in the sanctuary’s hieroglyphs.
+Overall, the architecture of the Temple of Amun at Jebel Barkal had a significant Kushite influence during the 25th dynasty.

 The city of Napata has not been fully excavated.
 Some of the temples were started by various pharaohs and were added on by succeeding pharaohs, beginning with Egyptian pharaohs.
 Reisner excavated Jebel Barkal, labeling its monuments B for Barkal.
 Some are as follows: B200 (temple of Taharqa), B300 (Taharqa's other temple of Mut, Hathor and Bes), B500 (temple of Amun), B501 (outer court), B502 (hypostyle hall), B700 (temple), B800sub (temple of Alara of Nubia), B1200 (palace).
 Psamtik II of the Twenty-sixth Dynasty of Egypt sacked the region in 593 BCE, destroying all Nubian statues in B500.

 Nubian pyramids were constructed on three major sites: El-Kurru, Nuri, and Meroë.
 More pyramids were constructed and for the longest time in Nubia than in Egypt.
 Nubia contains 223 pyramids.
 They were smaller than Egyptian pyramids.
 Nubian pyramids were for kings and queens.
 The general construction of Nubian pyramids consisted of steep walls, a chapel facing East, stairway facing East, and a chamber access via the stairway.

 El-Kurru was the first major site.
 It is located 13 km south from Jebel Barkal.
 It was made of sandstone.
 It range from 10 to 30 m in height.
 About ten pharaohs and fourteen queens were buried at El-Kurru.

 Nuri was another important pyramid site, 6 miles northeast of Jebel Barkal.
 It housed the tombs of twenty pharaohs and fifty four queens.
 The pharaoh's pyramids range from 39.5 to 65 m in height.
 The queen's pyramids are 9 to 17 m.
 The tombs were cut out of bedrock.
 The pharaoh's chamber contained three interconnecting chambers.
 The queen's contain two interconnecting chambers.